awsdocs/aws-direct-connect-user-guide/doc_source/create-vif.md

 You can provision a private virtual interface to a virtual private gateway in the same region as your AWS Direct Connect connection\.
 For more information about provisioning a private virtual interface to a direct connect gateway, see [Direct Connect Gateways](direct-connect-gateways.md)\.

+If you use the VPC wizard to create a VPC, route propagation is automatically enabled for you\.
+With route propagation, routes are automatically populated to the route tables in your VPC\.
+If you choose, you can disable route propagation\.
+For more information, see [Enable Route Propagation in Your Route Table](https://docs.aws.amazon.com/vpc/latest/userguide/SetUpVPNConnections.html#vpn-configure-routing) in the *Amazon VPC User Guide*\.

 **To provision a private virtual interface to a VPC**

 1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/](https://console.aws.amazon.com/directconnect/)\.